ethq/FYSSTK-Project-3/README.md

 Training is done through .train_nn().
 For a list of possible models, see get_model.py.
 Models are saved on checkpoints to Models/ for re-use.
 Saves plots of training history and the confusion matrix.

 To find the critical temperature predicted by a model, use .tkt_from_pred().
 If a pre-trained model exists, it will be loaded.
 Saves plots of prediction probabilities for states at any given temperature.

+The (32, 1000, 1) dataset has not been uploaded, as it's about 500 MB in size.